Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 **Notes:** [Official Doc](https://www.postgresql.org/docs/current/functions-string.html)

 #### UPPER
-- Return the string in all upper case
+- This function return the string in all upper case
 - It will both be used in SELECT and WHERE clause as well

 Example